The author of the tutorial is Alan Ryan.

 Proceed as follows to convert a photo into a comic thumbnail:

-Select the command Filter –> AKVIS –> Chameleon – Grab Fragment in the main menu of the editor.
+Select the command Effects –> AKVIS –> Chameleon – Grab Fragment in the main menu of the editor.
 A message appears that indicates that the fragment has been saved.

-Select the command Filter -> AKVIS -> Chameleon - Make Collage.
+Select the command Effects -> AKVIS -> Chameleon - Make Collage.
 AKVIS Chameleon plugin will launch.
 The Before tab displays the background image and the picture of the pilot above it.

 Note that although the photo of the pilot is much larger than the background photo, both images are scaled to fit the program window.